adleroliveira/dreamjs/README.md

 ```

 ### Generic Schema / Named Schema
-The simplest way to use Dream is by defining a generic schema.
+The simplest way to use DreamJS is by defining a generic schema.
 If any other generic Schema is created after that it will replace the previous one.
 ```js
 var data = dream
 	.schema({